-Smart Content for paid search
+Smart content for paid search

 Plugging in a smart content topic in can easily extend to email marketing.
 When the topic is developed using the voice of the customer, it lends itself well to email subject lines that quickly resonate with their target audience, boosting email open rates.
 Some early adopters of the Smart Content framework leverage their new page content by incorporating it into the email body.
 Tuned copy and imagery, built-in CTAs, and even suggestions for further reading work exceptionally well to drive email clicks and website visits.
 And once they have landed on the site, visitors are introduced to other compelling content developed through a cohesive content strategy to solidify utility and thought leadership on emerging topics.

-Smart Content for social media
+Smart content for social media

-Lastly, Smart Content also works for social campaigns.
-We have seen brands extend their Smart Content from the website into LinkedIn, Facebook, and Twitter posts and articles.
-Again, since the content leverages the voice of the customer faithfully, it resonates well with social media users who engage with and share Smart Content.
-Social amplification of content is a key tenant of the Smart Content framework, whereby writers promote their new content as soon as it gets published.
+Lastly, smart content also works for social campaigns.
+We have seen brands extend their marketing and smart content from the website into LinkedIn, Facebook, and Twitter posts and articles.
+Again, since the content leverages the voice of the customer faithfully, it resonates well with social media users who engage with and share smart content.
+Social amplification of content is a key tenant of the smart content framework, whereby writers promote their new content as soon as it gets published.
 With its attention to the voice of the customer and performance-first approach, smart content fuels the heart of marketing.
 Even though smart content was born out of the need to win on the SERP, it’s becoming clear that forward-thinking brands are leveraging their initial content investment and reaping great benefits across channels and touchpoints to provide customers with consistent and engaging experiences that drive engagement, trust, and loyalty.